bemusic/bmsurge-rebooted/README.md

   Some problems found when rendering:

-  - **FLAC keysound files:** They have seen more usage in charts for beatoraja.
-    `bms-renderer` hasn’t been updated to support them.
-To fix, we need to convert them to WAV files.

   - **Large chart files:** Bemuse has a limit of 1MB for BMS files.
 Some charts are ridiculously larger than that.
 To fix, patch `bemuse-tools` to accept larger file sizes.